ark-lang/ark/README.md

 * Clang 3.5
 * LLVM 3.5

-# <a name="contributing"></a>Contributing
-## Why should I contribute?
-Jayfor is a programming language in the early stages, so it's a lot easier to work on than say a more developed language like Rust.
-As we are a long way from hitting that stable 1.0, we have more time to experiment with the language, which means you can have a say in new syntax ideas, and so on.

-**Please read the `CONVENTIONS` file in the `misc/` folder to understand the coding patterns to be followed so as to maintain readability and uniformity throughout the project, before making any contributions.**

-Send a pull request to [http://github.com/jayfor-lang/jayfor](http://github.com/jayfor-lang/jayfor).
-Use [http://github.com/jayfor-lang/jayfor/issues](http://github.com/jayfor-lang/jayfor/issues) for discussion.
-Please note that we consider that you have granted non-exclusive right to your contributed code under the MIT License.
-**Please conform to the programming rules and write short, but meaningful commit messages.**

 # <a name="IRC"></a>IRC
 We have an IRC channel, this is mostly where we discuss development related issues, syntax styles, and so on.
 Interested in contributing, come over